RichardZhu2/tarea/docs/src/docs/UserGuide/Considerations.md

 Therefore, there is a simple consideration that determines whether to set `daemon=True` on a particular task:

 {: .info}
-Tasks can be created with `daemon=True` when they do NOT reach out to external resources.
+Tasks can be created with `daemon=True` when they do NOT reach out to external resources

-This includes:
- * Pure functions, which simply take an input and generate an output
+This includes all **pure functions** (functions which simply take an input and generate an output, without mutating external state).
- * Functions that depend on or modify some external Python state, like an `Object` or a `Class`

 Functions that should _not_ use `daemon` threads include:
 * Writing to a database
-* Reading from a file
+* Processing a file
+* Making a network request

+Recall that only synchronous tasks can be created with `daemon=True`.